New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Yk , for odd k

 Now, by the triangle inequality,

 \end{proof}

-\begin{theorem} For any odd integer $k \geq 5$, $Y_k$ has spanning ratio at most $t = 1 / (1 - 2 \sin(3\theta/8))$. \end{theorem} \begin{proof} Let $a, b \in S$ be an arbitrary pair of points.
+\begin{theorem} For any odd integer $k \geq 5$, the graph $Y_k$ has spanning ratio at most $t = 1 / (1 - 2 \sin(3\theta/8))$, where $\theta = 2\pi/k$. \end{theorem} \begin{proof} Let $a, b \in S$ be an arbitrary pair of points.
 We show that there is a path in $Y_k$ from $a$ to $b$ no longer than $t|ab|$.
 For simplicity, let $Q(a)$ denote the cone with apex $a$ that contains $b$, and let $Q(b)$ denote the cone with apex $b$ that contains $a$.
-Rotate the point set $S$ such that the bisector of $Q(a)$ is in the direction of the positive $y$-axis, as depicted in Fig.~\ref{fig:asymmetric}.
-Assume without loss of generality that $b$ lies to the right of this bisector; the case when $b$ lies to the left of this bisector is symmetric.
+Rotate the point set $S$ such that $Q(a)$ coincides with $Q_0(a)$, as depicted in Figure~\ref{fig:asymmetric}.
+We assume without loss of generality that $b$ lies below the bisector of $Q(a)$; the case when $b$ lies above this bisector is symmetric.

 Let $\alpha$ be the angle formed by the segment $ab$ with the bisector of $Q(a)$, and let $\beta$ be the angle formed by $ab$ with the bisector of $Q(b)$.
-Since $k$ is odd, the bisector of $Q(a)$ is parallel to the right boundary of $Q(b)$.
+Since $k$ is odd, the bisector of $Q(a)$ is parallel to the bottom boundary of $Q(b)$.
 Hence, we have that $\alpha = \theta/2 - \beta$.
 Assume without loss of generality that $\alpha$ is the smaller of these two angles (if not, we exchange the roles of $a$ and $b$).
 It follows that $\alpha \leq \theta/4$.